ibm-cloud-docs/power-iaas/virtual-tape-libraries.md

 # Virtual tape libraries
 {: #virtual-tape-libraries}

 Virtual tape libraries are used to backup virtual server instances.
+If you are using the IBM i operating system in your on-premise environment and you use some form of way to back up your solution, you can use the DSI Restore VTL solution on Power Systems Virtual Servers.
+DSI Restore is a deduplicating backup and recovery virtual appliance.
+The Power Systems Virtual Servers replicates the on-premise solution by providing you a software virtual tape library (VTL) appliance that can be dynamically provisioned in the IBM Cloud.
+For more information, see [Power Virtual Server VTL Overview](https://cloud.ibm.com/media/docs/downloads/power-iaas/PowerVS_VTL_Overview.pdf ){: external}.